vector623/vector623.github.io/_posts/2018-06-25-devils-dictionary.markdown

 Net Neutrality - A rallying cry uniting the public for Big Tech.

-Node.js - A platform used by project managers in an attempt to reduce programmer salaries by leveraging a workforce specially trained in a language (Javascript) designed to defer development costs from today to tomorrow.
+Node.js - A platform used by project managers in an attempt to reduce programmer salaries by leveraging a workforce specially trained in a language designed to defer development costs from today to tomorrow.

 ## S ##